thonghdang/C-C-playground/README.md

 # CS250
-This repository is used to store my C/C++ code for my system programming class.
+This repository is used to store my C/C++ code for my system programming class CS 250 as well as my practice with C/C++ programming.